binhphanhai/frontend-system-design/docs/javascript-practical/intro.md

-# JavaScript Practical Overview
+# Practical Overview

-This section is dedicated to practical JavaScript exercises and projects to help you learn by doing.
+This section is dedicated to practical exercises and projects to help you learn by doing.